 Sam Osborne purchased the land portion sold by John Dawson in 1886.
 The Osborne's established a dairy farm and orchard in the fields across Mount Hall Road from the school.
 Harold Osborne and family lived in the Dawson house on the school site in 1954.

 In 1927 Arthur Bramley purchased the land incorporating the school site.
 The Bramley's lived on the property until the land was sold to the Richardson family in 1946.

 Sport and physical activity is a valued and accepted part of our school's curriculum, contributing to the development of the whole child.
 It provides a vehicle for social, physical, emotional and moral learning and is an important expression of our culture.

 The participation, enjoyment and skill development of our students is the corner-stone of the school sport/ physical activity program.
 All our students take part in this program.

 There are also opportunities to represent our school at inter-school sports competitions.
 As a NSW public school we benefit from the opportunities for shared activities and competitions with other schools, coordinated by school sport associations.
 See the School Sport Unit website for details.

-Year 7 and 8 students - in 2019 these students will be integrated into the timetable and will be doing sport in their classes during school time.
+Year 7 and 8 Sport - these students will be integrated into the timetable and will be doing sport in their classes during school time.
 They will follow a specific sport program that focuses on fundamental movement skills, game sense and active participation.